mathspp/mathspp/pages/02.blog/02.problems/p020-make-24-with-3-3-8-8/item.en.md

  - the precedence of operations can be changed by the use of $()$;
  - numbers cannot be used by positioning them in a special way, e.g. you can't make $33$ by joining the two $3$s and you can't make $27$ by writing $3^3$.

 I am not giving you a puzzle with a cheap trick involved.
-This is pure arithmetics.
+This is pure arithmetic.

 An example valid expression would be $(3+3)\times (8+8)$ except this is not the solution because it gives $96$ instead of $24$.